+ What is resilience?

 The cutoff between the younger and older workshops is often blurred, and we will often see older, more mature year 2 children attend our older workshops, and year 3 children attend our younger workshops - particularly where there is a group of older children, or where they have a younger sibling attending as well.

-+ MY CHILD CAN'T TELL ME WHAT S/HE LEARNED AT THE WORKSHOP/IN THEIR COACHING SESSION.
++ MY CHILD CAN'T TELL ME WHAT S/HE LEARNED WITH THEIR COACH.
 SHOULD I BE CONCERNED?

 Absolutely not!
 Our workshops are play-based.
 This means that whilst we explain what we are doing with children and why for the most part their learning is experiential.
 As a result your child may not be able to articulate exactly what they have learned, and how they are becoming more resilient.
 This doesn’t mean they won’t be able to draw upon the skills they have learned when they need them.